wellic/io-wraps-rovi-php/README.md

 ## Requirements
 1. PHP - if you'd like a quick a dirty isolated LAMP stack, check out [XAMPP](http://www.apachefriends.org/en/xampp.html).
 Works on Mac, PC and even Linux.
-2. USA TODAY API key -- head over to [http://developer.rovicorp.com](http://developer.rovicorp.com)
+2. Rovi Cloud Services API key -- head over to [http://developer.rovicorp.com](http://developer.rovicorp.com)

 ## IDE is optional, but nice
 At Mashery, we love [vim](http://www.vim.org) just as much as the next guy, but when it comes to tool-tips, code-completion and general object-oriented goodness, IDEs can be really useful.
 [Eclipse](http://eclipse.org), [Aptana](http://aptana.com), [Netbeans](http://netbeans.org), [Komodo](http://www.activestate.com/komodo-ide), etc. They're all very mature and useful tools.